Washington DC

 Free with a paying adult

-DC Students (elementary to high school)
+DC Students (elementary through high school)

-Free with DC Student Travel card
+Free with DC Student Travel Card

 DC Circulator Farecards